-Whenever a Supervisor intends to interview an employee for possible disciplinary purposes, or for purposes of suspension or dismissal, and to include a written report in the employee's file, the Supervisor shall notify the employee in advance of the purpose of the interview so that the employee may contact their Union representative to be present at the interview.
-The Union representative shall be present at the interview, as an observer.
+Whenever a Supervisor intends to interview an employee for possible disciplinary purposes, or for purposes of suspension or dismissal, and to include a written report in the employee's file, the Supervisor shall notify the employee in advance of the purpose of the interview and advise them of their right to Union representation so that the employee may contact their Union representative to be present at the interview.
+The Union representative shall be present at the interview in order to provide any needed support and guidance to the employee.